 Flicker

-So if you find yourself sensitive to flicker like this, I suggest going with one of the other models.
+If you find yourself sensitive to flicker like this, I suggest opting for one of the other models.

 Or any of the other ones in our database!